FAQ

 Can I commission you?

 Yes you can.
-I've usually got projects ongoing and I travel for a good part of each year, but there's often space for assignments, especially if the story fits with the ongoing themes: Polar regions, wild places and science.
+I've usually got projects ongoing and I travel for a good part of each year, but there's often space for assignments, especially if the story fits with my themes: Polar Regions, Wild Places, Science, Norway and wider Scandinavia.
 You can see the results of commissioned work here.

 How do I buy limited edition prints

-I sell directly to buyers, though there are galleries I work with if you would prefer to buy through a gallery.
+I sell directly to buyers, though there are galleries I work with, if you would prefer to buy through a gallery.
 I oversee the entire printing process from tests and proofs right through to the final piece.
-Printing is usually done in London and the final piece is shipped along with a certificate of authenticity, usually within 14 days, but dependent on workload.
-For the ice work the edition is of 20, on a paper stock that is 20 x 24 inches.
+Printing is usually done in London and the final piece is shipped along with a Certificate of Authenticity (COA), usually within 14 days, but dependent on workload.
 Work is available framed or unframed.
 Please e-mail me for more information about prints, to see samples and/or to go ahead with an order.
-Check this page to see how good the work can look on the walls.
+Check this page to see how the work can look in different environments.

 How do I obtain a license to use your images for publication?

 I licence images directly, so just call with your requirements.
-When I'm 'home' you can usually deal with me directly, if in the field for a long period I will have an assistant responding to mails and calls, who would be in close contact with me (relative to the connection!).
-Between us we can make sure that images and stories are delivered to meet your deadline, by FTP/ Dropbox.
+When I'm 'home' you can usually deal with me directly, if in the field for a long period I will have an assistant responding to mails and calls.
+Between us we can make sure that images and stories are delivered to meet your deadline.

 Do you shoot video?